 Proponents of intermittent fasting claim it helps with weight loss and can boost energy and mood levels.
 But if you’ve decided to try limiting your eating to a certain timeframe and are having trouble adjusting to the plan, it may be because this eating style is vastly different from your previous eating habits.
 You may also inadvertently be making mistakes which can make your transition more difficult.

-Here are seven common mistakes people make while trying to adopt intermittent fasting and how to fix them:
+Here are six common mistakes people make while trying to adopt intermittent fasting and how to fix them:

 If you normally eat every 3–4 hours and then suddenly shrink your eating period to an 8-hour window, you’ll likely feel hungry all the time and discouraged.
 “Some people quit if they start out by fasting for too many hours without an adjustment period from a previous eating style,” says Krista Varady, PhD, associate professor of kinesiology and nutrition at the University of Illinois at Chicago and author of “The Every-Other-Day Diet.”
 It may take 10 days to two weeks until you stop feeling hungry when you’re fasting.